 Having a safety net, however small it may be, is one of the best things that you can do for your family.
 Figuring out how to get there, especially when living paycheck to paycheck, it can be hard to know just where to start.
+I know from experience.
 Luckily, I’ve got lots of tips on saving money that will get you some financial peace of mind in no time at all.

 Believe it or not, but planning for your family’s future is just as important as taking care of your family in the present.